cazfletch/node-red-contrib-fabric/README.md

 A node red output node that allows you to submit or evaluate a transaction.

 ### Hyperledger-Fabric-Mid
-A node red mid flow node that allows you to submit or evaluate a transaction and get the result.
+A node red mid flow node that allows you to submit or evaluate a transaction and get the result, query the world state, listen for event(s), query a block by its number and query a transaction by its ID.

 ### Hyperledger-Fabric-In
 A node red input node that subscribes to events from a blockchain.